dibyendumajumdar/dmr_c/README.md

 # dmr_c

-dmr_c is a project that aims to create a JIT compiler for C. Is is being created by reworking the Linux Kernel [Sparse](https://sparse.wiki.kernel.org/index.php/Main_Page) library originally written by Linus Torvalds.
+The aim of the dmr_c project is to create a JIT compiler for C. Is is based on the the Linux [Sparse](https://sparse.wiki.kernel.org/index.php/Main_Page) library originally written by Linus Torvalds.

 The name dmr_c is a homage to Dennis M Ritchie.

 ## Overview

-The code base is a fork of Sparse v0.5.0.
+The code base is a fork of Sparse.
 The main changes are:

 * Removal of global state (see issues log for outstanding issues)
 * Ensure the library can be built on Windows using MSVC
 * Modify the code to be more C++ friendly
 * Convert the LLVM backend to a JIT compiler
+* Add other backends - possibly based on nanojit and/or asmjit.

 ## Current status

-* We are now able to build the sparse executable and library on Windows, Linux and Mac OSX, but not all tests pass yet.
+* We are now able to build on Windows, Linux and Mac OSX.
 * Global state has been removed except for the way ptr_list nodes are allocated.
+* The LLVM backend has had many fixes but it still doesn't work correctly to be able to compile real programs.

 ## Build instructions

 The build is pretty standard CMake build.
-There are no external dependencies.
-For example:
+There are no external dependencies except LLVM.
+To build without LLVM backend just try:

 ```
 mkdir build